3 Types of Car Scratches and Ways To Fix Them (With Images)

 - touching paint with hands

-- keeping some stuff on the car (soaps, drinks, etc.)
+- keeping some stuff on the cars’ surface (soaps, drinks, etc.)

-Clear coat scratches appear very easily on the car’s paint but are also the easiest one to fix.
+Clear-coat scratches appear very easily on the car’s paint but are also the easiest ones to repair.

 When fixing clear coat scratches, detailers have to remove a bit of clear coat around the scratch and smoothen the whole area.
 That way, a clear coat scratch will disappear.